+IE (Internal-External) Matrix.
 This model is used to measure the size of opportunities or threats encountered by companies in an industry, and also to assess the size strengths or weaknesses factors of business owned by the companies.
-The steps in developing the external and internal strategy factors matrix are as follows in the next subsections.
+Below are the steps in developing the external and internal strategy factors matrix.